jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_backend.md

 ### Network ports

-Spotlight's ability to function, to collect and display data, may depend on account permissions granted over the network and specific open network ports.
+Spotlight's ability to function, to collect and display data, may depend on account permissions granted over the network and specific open [network ports][enterprise_backend_networkports].

 ### Spotlight diagnostic user groups

-Spotlight diagnostic user groups are Windows groups created on install of Spotlight.
+[Spotlight diagnostic user groups][enterprise_backend_spotlightdiagnosticusergroups] are Windows groups created on install of Spotlight.
 Spotlight uses these groups to authenticate Spotlight Client access to the Spotlight Diagnostic Server.
 Membership of these groups affects the Spotlight Client's ability to configure Spotlight and execute actions on monitored Windows Server and SQL Server instances.

 ### WMI